Small Business HQ

 Among all the challenges of custom CRM, cost is the primary factor that makes companies opt for a ready-to-implement CRM solution.

-Currently, there are several top-notch off-the-shelf CRM tools available in the market that you can use to create a powerful back-office machine for your sales, marketing, and customer relations teams.
+Currently, there are several top-notch off-the-shelf CRM tools available on the market that you can use to create a powerful back-office machine for your sales, marketing, and customer relations teams.

 We’ll discuss the top off-the-shelf CRM tools later in this article.
 First, let’s understand the pros and cons of off-the-shelf CRM tools.